 \subsection{Deep Mutual Learning}

-Unlike knowledge distillation, mutual learning is a two-way sharing of information as both networks are treated as student networks.
-They teach each other collaboratively throughout the entire training process.
+Unlike knowledge distillation, mutual learning \cite{dml} is a two-way sharing of information as both networks are treated as student networks. {Both the students can be of the same or different configuration. }They teach each other collaboratively throughout the entire training process.
 The loss functions $L_{\theta_{1}}$ and $L_{\theta_{2}}$ for the two student networks {$g_{1}(X,\theta_{1})$} and {$g_{2}(X,\theta_{2})$} respectively are defined as